Grenoble Institute of Political Studies: Curriculum

 The plural-disciplinary curriculum the IEP provides has the objective of giving students a strong knowledge in the different fields of the social sciences and thus equip these students with a large cultural foundation enabling them to be more flexible in adapting themselves no matter the field they decide to work in.

 The first 3 years of the Sciences Po Program are the most diverse as courses in Political Science, Economics, Public Law, History, International Relations and Sociology are taught as well as a minimum of two foreign languages.
 In the second year of the 3 year undergraduate Program IEP students are sent abroad as exchange students and as they come back, specialize in one of the three sections the IEP proposes in the 3rd year of its curriculum.
 Following the 3rd year, students must choose and be accepted into the masters program they desire - which lasts two additional years.
 Although some students leave the IEP at the term of their 3rd year, new students are admitted from other universities at the masters level.

 The IEP has only 1200 students : 800 "diploma" students (following the main course in 5 years: the Diploma of the IEP), 250 postgraduate students and 150 foreign students.
 The means of the IEP are nonetheless sizeable.
 Both in terms of staff (170 teachers, 65 researchers) and resources (there are twice as many computers in the IEP as in the neighbouring Grenoble II University).

 While the IEP of Bordeaux is prominent for its training of high-ranking civil servants, and the IEP of Lille for its specialty in International Relations, the IEP of Grenoble is renowned for its different masters programs in political science, middle eastern studies and international relations.
 The IEP-Grenoble is home to the Centre d'Informatisation des Données Socio-Politiques (CIDSP), one of the most dynamic research centres in political science in France.
 Grenoble is also known for its studies in cultural policies, European policies, private and public management.

 Faculty and career

 Several of the IEP's teachers are well known in France and abroad.
 Jean-Louis Quermonne, now an honorary teacher, is one of the leading political scientists in France.
 Pierre Bréchon, former director of the IEP and head of the CIDSP is a French specialist of quantitative studies.

 Many professors are non-academics who come with their professional from diverse professional backgrounds.
 This is especially the case for Masters level classes which are taught in coordination with other schools, among which the well established business school Grenoble école de management or the Grenoble School of Journalism.

 Alumni from the IEP have various careers.
 The IEP has a broad curriculum which can lead to a diversity many professional paths.
 Grenoble alumni include politicians, lawyers, high-ranking civil servants, executives, entrepreneurs and even artists.

-A complete listing of the IEP's teachers is available on the Institute's website.